Pablo Chinchilla

 Do you know any peers or friends who are abusing opioids and stimulants?

-Actually, one of my friends whom I'm very close with uses nicotine a lot.
+Actually, one of my friends I’m very close with uses nicotine a lot.
 Although I tell them to stop, they say that they have it under control.
 They always post on their social media pictures of themself using their vape.
 I have another friend who does edibles.
-They have already graduated but continue to use edibles that their friends give them, or they are peer pressured into drinking alcohol.
+They have already graduated but continue to use edibles that their friends give them, or they are pressured into drinking alcohol.

 Would you recommend KARS to those people who are misusing substances?